splunk/TA-GitHubStats/README.md

 # GitHub-Stats
-A Splunk app to get the statistics of how an organization's GitHub stats are being used
+A Splunk app to get the statistics of how an organization's GitHub repositories are being interacted with.